 - Cut or puree the tomatoes and green chilies (depending on your preferred consistency).

-- Put together onion, puree, and spices in a pot.
-Let it cook for five minutes.
+- Put together onion/garlic, puree, and the spices in a pot.
+Let it all cook for five minutes.

-- Add water and let it cook for 20-30 minutes in pressure cooker or an hour and a half in a covered pot.
+- Add water and let it all cook for 20-30 minutes in a pressure cooker or an hour and a half in a covered pot.

 - Check to see if the chickpeas are soft.
-Then let them simmer until they reach your desired gravy consistency.
-Sprinkle coriander and enjoy.
+Let them simmer until they reach your desired gravy consistency.
+Sprinkle coriander to serve and enjoy.